Innovative Healing for Our Queer and Trans Community

 What is ketamine-assisted psychotherapy?

 Ketamine-assisted psychotherapy (also called "KAP") combines the therapeutic effects of ketamine with traditional psychotherapy to create a powerful tool for mental health treatment.
-This innovative approach can be especially helpful for people struggling with treatment-resistant depression, anxiety, PTSD, and other mental health challenges.
+Ketamine is a dissociative anesthetic with a long history of safe use in medical operating rooms.
+Common mental health concerns such as depression, anxiety, PTSD and suicidal ideation have demonstrated positive outcomes when using ketamine.

-• Our team offers 20+ years of cumulative experience providing inclusive and queer affirming therapy services for individuals and for partners and couples.
+Our team offers 20+ years of cumulative experience providing inclusive and queer and trans affirming therapy services for individuals and for partners and couples.
+We are trained by the Psychedelic Research and Training Institute (PRATI), and we are participating in ongoing training and consultation in psychedelic medicine and therapy.

 *Ketamine medicine sessions are only offered in-person at our Denver office.